-The offering price of the shares of common stock underlying the Private Warrants offered hereby is determined by reference to the exercise price of the Private Warrants of \$11.50 per share.
+The offering price of the shares of common stock underlying the Warrants offered hereby is determined by reference to the exercise price of the Warrants of \$11.50 per share.
+The Public Warrants are listed on the Nasdaq Capital Market under the symbol "ARKOW."

-We cannot currently determine the price or prices at which shares of our common stock may be sold by the Selling Stockholders under this prospectus.
+We cannot currently determine the price or prices at which shares of our common stock or the Private Warrants may be sold by the Selling Securityholders under this prospectus.